uniget-org/cli/README.md

 ## Purpose

+`docker-setup` is inspired by the [convenience script](https://docs.docker.com/engine/install/ubuntu/#install-using-the-convenience-script) to install the Docker daemon.
+But the scope is much larger.

-`docker-setup` is meant to bootstrap a new box with Docker as well as install useful tools from the container ecosystem.It aims to be distribution-agnostic and provide reasonable defaults.
+`docker-setup` is meant to bootstrap a new box with Docker as well as install useful tools from the container ecosystem.
+It can also be used to update these tools.
+It aims to be distribution-agnostic and provide reasonable defaults.
 Personally, I am using it to prepare virtual machines for my own experiments as well as training environments.

+Tools are downloaded, installed and updated automatically.

 `docker-setup` is not meant to be a competitor to Docker Desktop.
 It is lacking important features required for developing using Docker.